ckeyes88/chipkeyes-blog-forestry/content/post/what-i-didn-t-learn-in-my-in-cs-degree.md

 ---
-timeToRead: 0
+timeToRead: 4
-authors: []
+authors: ["Chip Keyes"]
 title: What I didn’t learn in my in CS degree
-excerpt: ''
+excerpt: 'Someone please save us, us college kids!
+What my parents told me is what I did.
+They said go to school and be a college kid, but in the...'
-date:
+date: 2017-03-17
 hero: ''
-draft: true
+draft: false

 ---
 > “Someone please save us, us college kids!